SDA-SE/sda-dropwizard-commons/sda-commons-server-jackson/README.md

     .build();
 ```

-### Yaml
+### YAML

 If the `JacksonYAMLProvider` is available in the classpath, it will be registered to support requests that
 `Accept application/yaml`.
 This is especially useful for Swagger which provides the `swagger.json` also as
 `swagger.yaml`.

-To activate Yaml support, a dependency to `com.fasterxml.jackson.jaxrs:jackson-jaxrs-yaml-provider` has to be added.
+To activate YAML support, a dependency to `com.fasterxml.jackson.jaxrs:jackson-jaxrs-yaml-provider` has to be added.
 It
-is shipped in an appropriate version with [sda-commons-server-swagger](../sda-commons-server-swagger/README.md).
+is shipped in an appropriate version with [`sda-commons-server-swagger`](../sda-commons-server-swagger/README.md).

 ## Error Format
 Exceptions are mapped to a common error format that looks like the following example